 Official State Department background page on U.S.-Ukraine relations, useful context for the resolution's recognition and sovereignty policy.

-Ukraine and Russia Sanctions - U.S. Department of the Treasury
+Ukraine and Russia Sanctions - U.S. Department of the Treasury (OFAC)

-Treasury's official sanctions program page shows one major way the U.S. government responds to Russia's occupation and aggression against Ukraine.
+Treasury's official OFAC sanctions program page shows one major way the U.S. government responds to Russia's occupation and aggression against Ukraine.

 Foreign Affairs Committee - U.S. House of Representatives